nxp-mcuxpresso/mcuxsdk-examples/ota_examples/ota_mcuboot_client/wifi/readme.md

 ## Running the HTTPS server example

-For better experience there is a simple HTTPS server Python3 implementation attached to this example.
+For better experience and simplicity there is a simple HTTPS server Python3 implementation attached to this example.
 It was tested with both Windows and Linux, however, it will run on anything supported by Python3.

 The directory https_server has the following content: